aoijs/website/src/content/docs/functions/isTimeout.md

 ## Example(s)

-This will check if you're timeouted and either return `true` or `false`:
+This will check if you're timed out and either return `true` or `false`:

 ```javascript
 client.command({